-Senator Mark Daly, 24th Cathaoirleach of Seanad Éireann
+Senator Mark Daly, 24th Cathaoirleach of Seanad Éireann Chair of the Senate of Ireland

 Before the Seanad Before being elected as a Senator, Mark worked on Election Campaigns to the European Parliament for Brian Crowley MEP in 1994.
 In 1999, 2004, 2009 and 2014 he was part of Brian’s Election Strategy Committee.
 At the age of 26, Mark became the Chairman of his local Gaelic Athletic Association, the Kenmare Shamrock Hurling and Gaelic Football club, which was founded in 1886 and is home to All Ireland winning captain Mickey Ned O’Sullivan.
 On being made Chair Mark led a redevelopment programme which transformed the clubs facilities to include a 32,000 square foot flood lit synthetic grass pitch with a sports complex, a basketball court, gym and dressing rooms.

 Family Mark’s family has a long history of active citizenship.
 Going back generations his family were involved in the local community, in the Chamber of Commerce, Tidy Towns and various sports organizations.
 Mark’s grandfather and great grandfather were both involved in the struggle for independence.
 Mark’s mother Eileen is a long-standing activist in the local community, and is descended from generations of O’Connors and O’Sullivans in the Kenmare, Lauragh and Blackwater areas.
 Marks father Sean Daly is from Tralee, Co.
 Kerry and is a recognised local athlete, sportsman and a great organiser.
 Mark’s Grandfather, Charlie Daly served during the War of Independence & Civil War.
 Charlie was a member of Currans Company, 2nd Battalion, Kerry No. 2 Brigade IRA.
 Commandant General Charlie Daly, Mark’s cousin, was one of the 77 executed during the tragic Irish Civil War.
 He was shot at dawn in Drumboe, Co.
 Donegal on the 14th March 1923 along with Sean Larkin, Tim O’Sullivan and Daniel Enright.
 Commandant Charlie’s sister May was always involved in politics in Kerry and ran for election in the 1950s.
-She is in the picture above, unveiling the Ballyseedy Monument near Tralee, County Kerry .
+She features in the slideshow below, unveiling the Ballyseedy Monument near Tralee, County Kerry .
 The Daly tradition of service in the armed forces continued with Mark’s uncle Austin who was a member of the FCA for many years.
 In 1989, Mark joined the local FCA Unit in Kenmare.

 On Mark’s mother’s side of the family there is a family legend that Mark is related to a General in George Washington Army.
 The back story: Born in Somersworth in 1740, John Sullivan was the third son of Irish settlers from County Kerry.
 His father was a schoolmaster.
 Sullivan studied law under Samuel Livermore of Portsmouth and opened his own practice in 1763 in Berwick, Maine.
 He moved his practice to Durham in 1764, where he built a friendship with John Wentworth, the royal governor of New Hampshire.
 Wentworth appointed Sullivan a major in the militia, where he eventually sided with the revolutionary cause.
 As the war neared, George Washington was appointed commander in chief and several others, including Sullivan, were named generals.
 After the British evacuated Boston in the spring of 1776, Washington sent Sullivan north to replace the fallen John Thomas as commander in Quebec.
 Sullivan took command of the faltering invasion force, sent some of those forces on an unsuccessful counterattack against the British at Trois-Rivières and withdrew the survivors to Crown Point.
 This led to the first of several controversies between Congress and Gen. Sullivan, as they sought a scapegoat for the failed invasion of Canada.
 He was eventually exonerated and promoted to major general in August 1776.
 He went on to distinguish himself in several battles, before returning to the practice of law in Durham.
 He was named the state’s attorney general in 1782 and served until 1786.
 During this same time, he was elected to the state assembly and served as speaker of the house.
 He led the drive in New Hampshire that ended with the ratification of the U.S. Constitution on June 21, 1788.
 He was elected president of New Hampshire (now governor) in 1786, 1787 and 1789.
 Mark’s mother Eileen is very involved in the community and for decades has been a key part of the Tidy Towns effort and has passed that on to her children and grandchildren, especially my niece Lucy Daly.

 Education Mark attended local Secondary School Holy Cross College, during which time he led the organisation of the 75th anniversary of the 1916 Rising Celebrations in Kenmare.
 Holy Cross College.
-Mark also holds a Diploma in Property Valuation from Dublin Institute of Technology and a B.Sc. in Management from Greenwich University, London.
+Mark also holds a Diploma in Property Valuation from Dublin Institute of Technology and a B.Sc. in Estate Management from Greenwich University, London.
 In 2011 he completed a Senior Management Program at Harvard University.
 In January 2015 he attended Boston College’s ‘Irish Institute’ and completed a program in Political Leadership: The Parliamentary and Legislative Process.